Skip to Content

 True Tea vs Herbal Tisanes: What’s the Difference?

-Herbal teas, technically called tisanes, are everything else: chamomile, peppermint, rooibos, hibiscus, and countless herb and flower blends.
-They’re called “tea” because we brew and drink them the same way, but they contain no actual tea leaves.
+Herbal teas, technically called tisanes, include a wide range of herbs or plants like chamomile, peppermint, rooibos, hibiscus, and countless flower blends.
+They’re called “tea” because we brew and drink them the same way, but they contain no actual tea leaves from the Camellia sinensis plant.

 Why this matters: